Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Related Work

 \section{Related Work}

 We focus on methods capable of computing both 2D and 3D Voronoi cells within a given domain.
-A triangle/tetrahedron-cell intersection is typically generated by some clippings, while finding the corresponding bisectors varies across different methods.
+A simplex-cell intersection is typically generated by some clippings, while finding the corresponding bisectors varies across different methods.
 A clipping is contributed or valid only if it influences the correctness of the final result.
-Our method only involves valid clippings, in contrast to state-of-the-art approaches such as DT-based and \textit{k}NN-based methods, which may incorporate invalid clippings.
+We propose a novel solution for generating simplex-cell intersections that involves only valid clippings.
+This contrasts with state-of-the-art approaches, such as DT-based and \textit{k}NN-based methods, which may incorporate invalid ones.